openSUSE/netboot-rpi3b/README.md

 buggy and requires many workarounds.

 A great place to start is the official [tutorial](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md).
-It contains you an overview and a step-by-step guide to setting up the server side.
+It contains an overview and a step-by-step guide to setting up the server side.

 Next, read the [full documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/net.md).